 A biostatistics course is required of all students, to be selected in consultation with student’s advising committee and with consideration of prior knowledge and thesis research.
 At the discretion of the Advising Committee, this requirement may be waived in cases that a student has extensive prior knowledge that is more than sufficient for the anticipated thesis research.
-Registration for the Public Health stats courses requires a permission number.
-For more information, please visit the Program in Public Health’s registration page.
-Courses that may meet this requirement include:
+Courses in a variety of departments may satisfy that biostatistics requirement:

 - PH 302 – Introduction to Biostatistics